Storm-Labs-Inc/cove-contracts-core/README.md

 # basket-manager
-Repository for the smart contracts pertaining to the Bakset Manager
+Repository for the smart contractsof Basket Manager